bitemyapp/revise/README.md

 `run` and `run-async` have an implicit call to `bitemyapp.revise.protoengine/compile`.
 This compiles the query into protocol buffers.
-If you know about the official RethinkDB API and you want to inspect the protocol buffers Revise give you, you can compile a query using that function.
+If you know about the official RethinkDB API and you want to inspect the protocol buffers Revise gives you, you can compile a query using that function.
 To send manually compiled queries to the database, use `send-term` in the `connection` namespace.
-That will be the equivalent of using `run-async`
+That will be the equivalent of using `run-async`.

 ## API